sanjidat/digital-design-with-VHDL/11_register/README.md

 More modules will be added as I progress through the course.

-This `README.md` provides an overview of the project, the individual gates, their truth tables, and instructions on how to simulate the VHDL code for each gate.
-It's suitable for a GitHub repository and can help users understand and use the logic gate implementations effectively.
+This `README.md` provides an overview of the project and instructions on how to simulate the VHDL code.
 Let me know if you'd like any additional information or improvements!